 I’ve got to tell you, I am LOVING this whole trend of alternative engagement rings.
 I mean, don’t get me wrong, diamonds are gorgeous, but then again, so are the many alternative stones that you can use.
 I am such a jewellery girl myself, and seeing what the options are once a bride opens up to something different has me in full-scale “ooh, I want that!” mode.
 Take this collection from Etsy, for example.
 Green stones aren’t an automatic choice for an engagement, sure.
 And when I think green stones, I only really think emerald (which I love).
 But tsavorite, sapphire, moissanite, peridot… it’s a whole ‘nother world.
 From platinum to rose gold to yellow, the options are kind of endless, and you’re sure to fall in love with at least one of them – I know I did!
 (Links in bold denote affiliate links.
 The cost to you remains the same, but SBB may receive a commission for any sales made.)

 The French are said to die for love, they delight in fighting duels.
 But I prefer a man who lives and gives… expensive jewels.
-So sang Marilyn Monroe, and so I agree (plus, isn’t that a fabulous lyric?) and that’s why year after year, alongside all the pretty dresses and details, I find myself sighing at the sparklers on our brides’ elegant hands.
+So sang Marilyn Monroe, and so I agree (plus, isn’t that a fabulous lyric?) and that’s why year after year, alongside all the pretty dresses and details, I find myself sighing at the diamond rings on our brides’ elegant hands.
 And while I’m a sucker for a classic round solitaire, I love the variety that modern brides have in their choices – different settings, different metals, and for many, non-traditional stones (because diamonds may be a girl’s best friend, but I also love hanging with morganite, sapphire, etc.) Another area of choice if you’re on the engagement ring hunt right now is shape (sometimes called cut, but not the cut referred to in the Big 4: Cut, Colour, Clarity, Carat, which is rather the reflective quality of a diamond).
 There are actually a huge range of diamond shapes or cuts that you can choose.
 And, while the ones best suited for sparkle are the old classics (round, cushion), the fancy cuts, as they’re called, can make up for it in uniqueness (after all, how many of your friends are rocking a trillion?)
-We’ve rounded up some of the more popular shapes, along with lots of pretty, pretty rings from Etsy to show them off at a range of price points.
-(Links in bold denote affiliate links.
-The cost to you remains the same, but SBB may receive a commission for any sales made.)
+We’ve rounded up some of the more popular shapes in this comprehensive guide to diamond shapes, along with lots of pretty, pretty rings from Etsy to show them off at a range of price points.

 Happy Monday lovelies!
 When I think of a classic wedding palette, beyond white on white or soft blush, the one that immediately comes to mind for me is monochrome.
 Crisp and sophisticated, traditional but somehow also entirely modern, you can’t go wrong with this timeless combo that’s the essence of ‘black tie’.
 Just take a look at today’s inspiration board – it’s pure, timeless glamour, like a Sinatra number or a diamond ring.
 What more could a classic bride want?